 This is my last but one entry in my 26-Week Book Challenge, and my last proper entry, since next week is an interlude.
 Or a coda, if you will.
 Whatever.
 This week is also the only entry I have added to the challenge by myself, because I realised it was missing.
 And yes, the title of the post gives it away: this entry is for my favourite comic book.

-Why: Had to finish the series, and it was a Christmas present.
+Why: I wanted to finish the series, plus it was a Christmas present

 Description:THE APPRENTICESHIP IS OVER – NOW THE REAL TEST HAS BEGUN

 When word that Yelena is a Soulfinder – able to capture and release souls – spreads like wildfire, people grow uneasy.
 Already Yelena’s unusual abilities and past have set her apart.
 As the Council debates Yelena’s fate, she receives a disturbing message: a plot is rising against her homeland, led by murderous sorcerer she has defeated before…

 Honour sets Yelena on a path that will test the limits of her skills, and the hope of reuniting with her beloved spurs her onward.
 Her journey is fraught with allies, enemies, lovers and would – be assassins, each of questionable loyalty.
 Yelena will have but one chance to prove herself – and save the land she holds dear.

 I’m nearing the end of my 26-Week Book Challenge (and I do believe I’ve managed to string it out for almost a year), only to find that for this week’s entry I already sort of wrote a post.
 However, since that was now about a month ago, I’m going to shamelessly tread the same ground and talk about it again.
 ‘It’ being an author I used to love but don’tanymore.